Ariyan-crypto/CineSphere/README.md

 ### Trending Page

 - Displays the most popular and trending movies and TV series.
-- Includes essential details such as title, release date, rating, and a brief overview.
+- Includes essential details such as title, release date and a brief overview.

 ### Movie Page